2023 Best Value Neurobiology & Neurosciences Bachelor's Degree Schools in the Southwest Region

 Read full report on Neurobiology & Neurosciences at The University of Texas at Dallas

-TCU did well in our overall quality rankings, too.
-It placed #3 on our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in the Southwest Region list.
+TCU also made our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in the Southwest Region list, coming in at #3.

 Saint Edward’s University landed the #8 spot in the 2023 rankings for the best value bachelor’s degree neurobiology and neurosciences programs.
-Located in the city of Austin, St. Edward's University is a private not-for-profit school with a small student population.
+Located in the large city of Austin, St. Edward's University is a private not-for-profit college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Baylor are $50,232 a year.

-On top of its placing in our value ranking, Baylor also did well on our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in the Southwest Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+In addition to its great value ranking, Baylor is in the top 15% of all schools on our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in the Southwest Region list.

 Read full report on Neurobiology & Neurosciences at Baylor University

-Explore the best neurobiology and neurosciences colleges for a specific state in the Southwest region.
+Explore the best neurobiology and neurosciences schools for a specific state in the Southwest region.

 Neurobiology & Neurosciences is one of 14 different types of programs to choose from.